anttipham/Recommender-Systems/assignment4/README.md

 - Error checking
   - No movie of this genre is anywhere in the dataset.
     - "The genre does not exist in the database."
-  - The mean predicted score for this genre is 0.
+  - The mean predicted score for this genre is 0 (Our assumption include that missing values are replaced by 0).
     - "None of the group members have been predicted a score for the genre."

 - User genre analysis
   - This includes going over the top-k movies ana a
-  - "User has not rated a movie of this genre"
+  - "User has not been given a prediction for a movie of this genre"
   - "User has been given high predicted scores for movies of this genre, but they could have given even higher predicted scores to get more movies of this genre in the top-k group recommendations."
   - "User hasn't been given high enough predicted scores for movies of the given genre.
 They have been given X predicted scores which are smaller than the last movie in the top-k recommendations received."

 - Group genre analysis